cablehead/gpt2099.nu/docs/reference/provider-api.md

 Providers should handle any provider-specific formatting, authentication requirements, and event normalization within these closures.

-## Message Type Reference
+## Message Format Reference

-When processing messages, providers should handle these standard message types:

-1. **Text Message**
-   - Format: `{type: "text", text: string}`
-   - Used for standard text content from user or assistant

-2. **Tool Use Request**
-   - Format: `{type: "tool_use", name: string, input?: record}`
-   - Represents a request to use a specific tool with optional input parameters

-3. **Tool Result**
-   - Format:
-     `{type: "tool_result", name: string, content: list, tool_use_id?: string}`
-   - Contains the result returned from a tool execution

-Each provider implementation must properly transform these standardized message formats to and from the provider's specific API requirements.
+Providers must handle the normalized message format defined in the [Schema Reference](./schemas.md#content-block-types).
+Each provider implementation must properly transform these standardized formats to and from the provider's specific API requirements.

+Refer to the schema documentation for complete details on:
+- Text blocks
+- Document blocks (PDFs, images, text files)
+- Tool use blocks
+- Tool result blocks
+- Cache control options